 - 1. Open your browser to the DB2 Alphablox Administration Pages. - 2.
 Click the Administration tab. - 3.
-Click the Data Sources. - 4.
-On the Data Sources page, find the qcc2003-rdb data source in the menu on the left side of the page.
-If it's not there, you need to review the steps in the readme.txt file in the sampledata/qcc/acs directory of your DB2 Alphablox Installation CD. - 5.
-Click on qcc2003-rdb in the list of available data sources and then click the Test Selected Data Source button.
+Click the Data Sources link. - 4.
+On the Data Sources page, find the qcc2003-rdb data source in the menu on the left side of the page. - 5.
+Click on gcc2003-rdb in the list of available data sources and then click the Test Selected Data Source button.
 If the database is running and your data source definition is configured properly, a success message appears.
-If an error message appears, you need to check the data source definition (selecting the data source and clicking the Edit button) or whether the database is properly configured with a user who has access rights to the database. - 6.
+If an error message appears, you need to check the data source definition by selecting the data source and clicking the Edit button or you need to check whether the database is properly configured and includes a user with access rights to the database. - 6.
 Select the qcc2003-acs data source from the list of data sources and then click the Test Selected Data Source button.
 If the Alphablox Cube Server data source is correctly configured, a success message appears.
-If an error message appear, review the data source definition.
+If an error message appears, review the data source definition.

-After successfully testing the data sources, you are ready to begin learning how to build a couple of simple DB2 Alphablox analytic views.
+You are ready to learn how to build simple DB2 Alphablox analytic views.